 Most modern bridge decks are waterproofed in spray-applied polymeric coatings.
 Once asphalt has been applied to it, however, the two are inextricably bonded together, so any defects in the waterproofing cannot be rectified.
-Whilst it is possible to test the waterproofing with the asphalt in-situ, whilst this can provide approximate locations to defects, the action of removing the asphalt is likely to damage the membrane further, thus negating the effects of test.
+Whilst it is possible to test the waterproofing with the asphalt in-situ, this can only provide approximate locations to defects, the action of removing the asphalt is likely to damage the membrane further, thus negating the effects of test.

-For this reason it is considered essential that the waterproofing is fully tested beforehand by means of a holiday test, which should preferably be undertaken by an independent authority, such as Thornton Consulting.
+For this reason, it is considered essential that the waterproofing is fully tested beforehand by means of a holiday test, which should preferably be undertaken by an independent authority, such as Thornton Consulting.

 Call us today on +44 (0) 1342 410508